 Assembled by three layers connected with 22 screws, the bezel and system attaching it to the watchcase makes it totally stable as well as impossible to inadvertently dislocate or loosen.
-The bezel rotates unidirectionally in line with the norm ISO 6425, this avoids all mistakes when calculating diving time.
+The bezel rotates unidirectionally, this avoids all mistakes when calculating diving time.

 In the world of horology, the case of the RM 032 is currently considered as one of the most difficult one to manufacture.
 After a 1h30-hour turning phase, this tripartite case has to undergo 830 operations planned during an 9-hour milling phase.
 At the end of a 11-hour machining phase, each RM 032 case has to pass a 1-hour quality control.

 The pushers, their respective components and crown require a 10-day machining phase.
 During this period numerous water-resistant tests and quality controls are carried out as well as the hand brushing and polishing of the case.
 All of these steps are paramount to obtain the specific ergonomic levels associated with Richard Mille watches.